cse110-fa22-group15/cse110-fa22-group15/admin/meetings/retrospectives/110922-retrospective.md

 - Wireframe and Webpage matched
 - We have a clear idea on what the final product will be
 - Get started at the page
-- We managed to do our tasks and discussed about our websites design.
+- We managed to do our tasks and discussed about our websites design
 - Every task is delegated and good progress on the front-end
 ### What didn't go well?
 - We didn't document everything us much as we should